 The main thing that banks and other financial institutions check to determine whether someone is credit worthy is their credit score.
 In fact, your credit affects many different areas of your life, which include the following:

 You are probably aware that banks and other lenders will look at your credit score in deciding whether how likely you are to repay a loan.
-The types of loans we’re talking about involve personal loans, car loans, home mortgages and more.
+The types of loans we’re talking about involve personal loans, car loans, dental loans, home mortgages and more.
 If you go to a reputable lending institution for a hefty loan you’re going to need a high credit score.
 People with bad credit have fewer loan options, like pawn shops, payday or “instant approval” loans.
 These types of lenders are willing to take more risk in exchange for higher interest rates.

 Borrowers with good credit usually get a lower rate of interest on a loan.
 Lenders offer their best loan options to borrowers they are certain will have no problem repaying the loan.
 This means that your credit score will determine how much interest you pay on any loan over its term.
 If your score has you turning to a lender who won’t check your credit, you will end up paying a lot more.
 But, if you have a great credit history, lenders will jump at the chance to lend you money.

 Insurance companies will check your credit report in deciding what premiums and fees to charge you for insuring your home and or vehicle.
 If they determine that you won’t reliably pay your premiums on time, they will charge you more.
 You might think this makes no sense because by charging you more, it will be more difficult for you to make your payments.
 But from their standpoint, if they charge you more, either up front or monthly, they get paid more in case you stop making your payments early.